Ojmarrah Mitchell

 Biography

-Ojmarrh Mitchell, Associate Professor of Criminology & Criminal Justice at Arizona State University, is an expert in courts, sentencing, race, drugs and crime.
+Ojmarrah Mitchell, Professor of Criminology, Law & Society at the University of California Irvine is an expert on courts, sentencing, race, drugs and crime.

-He has published in numerous scholarly journals, including Journal of Crime and Justice, Justice Quarterly and Crime & Delinquency.
+He has published in numerous scholarly journals, including Criminology & Public Policy, Journal of Quantitative Criminology, and Crime and Justice.

-Mitchell received his Ph.D. and M.A. in Criminology and Criminal Justice from the University of Maryland and B.A. in Sociology from the University of Washington.
+Mitchell earned his Ph.D. and M.A. in Criminology and Criminal Justice from the University of Maryland and B.A. in sociology from the University of Washington.